riscv/riscv-crypto/tools/README.md

   This will clone the relevant toolchain repos, checkout a known-good commit, apply the necessary patches and compile them.

+  - Go and make some tea or coffee.
+    This script will take a while.

 - The resulting toolchain installation will appear in `$REPO_BUILD/toolchain/install`.